leanprover/fp-lean/functional-programming-lean/src/hello-world/running-a-program.md

 Ordinarily, the local definition in a `let` can be used in just one expression, which immediately follows the local definition.
 In a `do` block, local bindings introduced by `let` are available in the remainder of the block.
 Additionally, `let` typically connects the name being defined to its definition using `:=`, while some `let` bindings in `do` use a left arrow (`←`) instead.
-Using an arrow means that the value should be executed, and the result saved in the local variable.
+Using an arrow means that the value of the expression is an `IO` action that should be executed, with the result of the action saved in the local variable.
 In other words, if the expression to the right of the arrow has type `IO α`, then the variable has type `α` in the remainder of the `do` block.
 `IO.getStdin` and `IO.getStdout` are `IO` actions because it allows `stdin` and `stdout` to be locally overridden in a program, which can be convenient.